 2020 marks nearly four decades of HOW creating opportunities and rebuilding lives.
 Back in 1983 when we first began, we worked with eight clients.
 In 2019, we served over 1,300 individuals.

-Over the years, HOW experienced tremendous growth.
-We now serve clients of all genders across Chicagoland, own and operate four buildings, provide permanent supportive and affordable housing, and offer extensive support services that include individual case management.
-While so much has changed during the last four decades, one thing has not—our commitment to the Housing First model.
+Over the years, HOW has experienced tremendous growth.
+We now serve clients across Chicagoland, own and operate four buildings, provide permanent supportive and affordable housing, and offer extensive support services that include individual case management to people of all ages and genders.
+While so much has changed in our work, one thing has not—our commitment to the Housing First model.

 Because it works.

 HOW was among the first agencies in the nation to implement Housing First and has decades of our own data to support the efficacy of this model.
-Consistently over 95% of HOW clients maintain stable housing while with us, and over 90% remain stably housed after they leave.
-We know first-hand that once individuals and families find housing, they have the stability they need to overcome obstacles, rebuild their lives, and become self-sufficient, proud members of our communities.
+Consistently over 90% of HOW clients maintain stable housing while housed in our program, and over 85% remain stably housed after they leave.
+We know first-hand that once individuals and families find housing they have the stability they need to overcome obstacles, rebuild their lives, and become active and engaged members of our communities.
 And I believe this is exactly why Housing First remains the gold standard for addressing homelessness.
-Because it is centered on the idea that every individual has something to contribute, and that through respect we can unlock their potential and all benefit as a result.